djpardis/djpardis.github.io/_posts/2025-07-24-revisiting-moneyball.md

 However, the use of analytics has not been without downsides:

 **The "Three True Outcomes" problem**.
 Home runs, walks, and strikeouts now dominate baseball, with 35% of plate appearances ending without involving seven defensive players.
-This has reduced balls in play by 20% since 1980, creating longer games with less action.
+This has reduced balls in play by 20% since 1980, resulting in longer games with less action.

 **Entertainment decline**.
 As Theo Epstein admitted, "executives like me who have spent a lot of time using analytics…have unwittingly had a negative impact on the aesthetic value of the game."
 Even Bill James acknowledged the game's aesthetics "went to hell in a dump truck" due to excessive strikeouts and endless pitching changes.